andreydjason/rails-play/README.md

-rails-play
+Rails Play
 ==========

-Rails Applications for playing with Ruby on Rails
+Web Applications for play and learn Ruby on Rails web framework